U.S. Gulf Coast residents flee 'extremely dangerous' Hurricane Ida - Up News Info

 “Now is the time to finish your preparations,” he told a Friday news conference.
 “By nightfall tomorrow night, you need to be where you intend to ride out the storm.”

-Edwards declared a state of emergency, and U.S. President Joe Biden issued a pre-landfall federal emergency declaration at Edwards’ request.
+Edwards declared a state of emergency, and Biden issued a pre-landfall federal emergency declaration at Edwards’ request.
 It authorized the U.S. Department of Homeland Security and the Federal Emergency Management Agency to coordinate disaster relief efforts in the state.

 Advertisement